-Blogs: 5% (For unassigned, self-motivated research and readings posted on weblogs)
+Blogs: 5% (+possible bonuses up to 5%) (For unassigned, self-motivated research and readings posted on weblogs)

 Tentative Time Table: Please be aware that the time table below is only tentative and it may be subjected to change any time the studio instructors see fit.
 Students may also demand changes.
 At any moment studio instructors may include lectures, excursions, workshops or sketch problems within the studio hours, the products of which will all be incorporated into the "Assignments" part in the final grade.
+All communication regarding the course will be handled through Moodle, therefore always keep an eye on your official emails, as well as the Moodle site for the course.
+Please upload a profile picture on your Moodle profile, so your instructors quickly learn your names.